 - The performance in the Emergency Departments (ED) which allows staff to see the status of ambulances, the number of walk-ins and if there has been a surge in patients

-- The amount of admissions to hospital through outpatient appointments and departments such as the Ambulatory Care Unit
+- The number of admissions to hospital through outpatient appointments and departments such as the Ambulatory Care Unit

-- The current bed state across the Trust which helps teams to manage the demand for beds across the hospital and ease the amount of patients in ED.
+- The current bed state across the Trust which helps teams to manage the demand for beds across the hospital and ease the number of patients in ED.

 Rob O’Neill, Head of Information, UHMBT, added: “Advanced analytics is helping us to deliver the highest standard of patient care as efficiently as possible in this area.
 By immersing our colleagues in real-time data it gives them the opportunity to pre-empt and react quickly to changing demand.”